sj-mei/SUEWS/docs/source/input_files/SS_input/SUEWS_SPARTACUS.rst

   :Description:
     Building horizontal scale [m]
   :Configuration:
     Effective building diameter.
 Values can be estimated from inspecting buildings using Google Maps or GIS.
 It is used along with `building_frac` to calculate the average building perimeter length following Eq.
-8 of Spartacus_surface_documentation.pdf.
+8 of `Spartacus surface documentation <https://github.com/ecmwf/spartacus-surface/blob/master/doc/spartacus_surface_documentation.pdf>`_.

 .. option:: veg_scale